 Stroke Symptoms and Facts

-Stroke is the fourth leading cause of death in Missouri.
+Stroke is the fifth leading cause of death in Missouri.
 Prompt treatment for acute ischemic stroke reduces disability and improves outcomes.

 What is Stroke?

 Stroke is a sudden brain dysfunction due to a disturbance in brain circulation.
 The resulting impairments include but are not limited to paralysis, slurred speech and/or vision loss.
 The more time that passes before blood flow is restored, the more damage that is done to the brain.